-The health and billing records we create and store are the property of Community Health Association of Spokane.
+The health and billing records we create and store are the property of the Community Health Association of Spokane.
 The protected health information in it, however, generally belongs to you.

 You have the right to:

-- Receive a paper copy of the most current CHAS Notice of Privacy Practices for Protected Health Information.
+- Receive a paper copy of the most current CHAS Health Notice of Privacy Practices for Protected Health Information.

 - Request to inspect and receive a paper or electronic copy of your protected health information.
 This request must be submitted in writing.
 We have a record release form available for this type of request.
 We will transmit your PHI in electronic format to a person or entity designated by you.
 We may impose a fee for access to Electronic Health Records but that fee will be limited to our labor costs in responding to your request.